Canon 100D vs G7X

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G7 X are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G7 X are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
 The 100D is a DSLR, while the G7X is a fixed lens compact.
-The cameras are based on an APS-C (100D) and an one-inch sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the G7X provides 20 MP.
+The cameras are based on an APS-C (100D) and an one-inch (G7X) sensor.
+The 100D has a resolution of 17.9 megapixels, whereas the G7X provides 20 MP.

-The physical size and weight of the Canon 100D and the Canon G7 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Canon G7 X. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (42 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the G7X are weather-sealed.